cotodevel/toolchaingenericds/README.md

 This is the ToolchainGenericDS 1.5 library for NintendoDS:

-Scroll down for examples.
-Otherwise keep reading:

-For building the toolchain you need three steps:
+[Building the devkit]:
 - Recompile Newlib 2.1 for Nintendo DS (mandatory, not on this guide).
 See: https://bitbucket.org/Coto88/newlib-nds
 - Recompile ToolchainGenericDS (this guide)
-- Recompile project (optional, not on this guide)
+- Recompile ToolchainGenericDS Project (optional, not on this guide)

-After you followed "Recompile Newlib 2.1 for Nintendo DS" you need to follow the below steps.
+After you followed "Recompile Newlib 2.1 for Nintendo DS" you can follow the upcoming steps.

 Build Steps: